bschreck/deep.sh/docs/python_virtual_environments.rst

     $PROMPT = '{env_name: {}}' + restofmyprompt

-Note that you do **not** need to load the ``vox`` xontrib for this to work.
+Note that you do **not** need to load the ``vox`` contrib for this to work.
 For more details see :ref:`customprompt`.

 Automatically Switching Environments
 ------------------------------------

-Automatic environment switching based on the current directory is managed with the ``autovox`` xontrib (``xontrib load autovox``).
-Third-party xontribs may register various policies for use with autovox.
-Pick and choose xontribs that implement policies that match your work style.
+Automatic environment switching based on the current directory is managed with the ``autovox`` contrib (``contrib load autovox``).
+Third-party contribs may register various policies for use with autovox.
+Pick and choose contribs that implement policies that match your work style.

 Implementing policies is easy!
 Just register with the ``autovox_policy`` event and return a ``Path`` if there is a matching venv.
 For example, this policy implements handling if there is a ``.venv`` directory in the project::